 Not only is this home well designed to blend in well with the surroundings, but it is also extremely energy efficient.
 Solar hot water, electricity, and geothermal heat were among a few of the green elements included in the build of this eco-friendly home.

 This post and beam home has an open floor plan which encompasses the living, dining room and kitchen.
 The great room boasts a magnificent cathedral ceiling.

 Made using Douglas fir logs, this vacation home has three bedrooms, four bathrooms, and 2,127 square feet of indoor space.

 What is Post and Beam Construction?

-A post and beam construction is a home which has been made with a wooden frame using fastenings, or very simple joinery to hold the frame together.
+A post and beam construction is a home that has been made with a wooden frame using fastenings, or very simple joinery to hold the frame together.

-They don’t necessarily look like wooden homes from the exterior, as this style of building allows too many other materials to be used to create the house, from bricks, stones, panelling and wood.
+They don’t necessarily look like wooden homes from the exterior, as this style of the building allows too many other materials to be used to create the house, from bricks, stones, paneling, and wood.

 This method of construction often creates beautiful structures inside the home, as the wooden beams and trusses are often left visible and create inspiring design features.